What is Unit of Analysis in Research?

 There is often confusion between different units of analysis and units of observation in qualitative studies.
 While closely related, they refer to slightly different aspects of the research:

-• Unit of observation – The source of the data collected in the study, for example, individuals, documents, settings
+- Unit of observation – The source of the data collected in the study, for example, individuals, documents, settings

-• Unit of analysis – The entity that data is analyzed and conclusions are drawn about, for example, individuals, groups, organizations
+- Unit of analysis – The entity that data is analyzed and conclusions are drawn about, for example, individuals, groups, organizations

 For instance, a study exploring children’s attitudes towards climate change may gather data by interviewing parents (unit of observation), but the analysis focuses on understanding perspectives amongst the children themselves (unit of analysis).
 Getting clarity on the sometimes subtle differences between observation and analysis units is important for maintaining consistency when collecting, assessing, and reporting on research data.

-Types of Level of Analysis
+Types of Unit of Analysis in Research

 Units of analysis in qualitative research typically fall within five key levels: